Picture of Dr. Abimbola Oshin

 Recovery Process

-Monitoring the recovery phase after an episioplasty is paramount to ensuring a smooth healing process.
-During the initial 24 to 48 hours, as anesthesia dissipates, dogs might experience drowsiness and require a tranquil environment for recuperation.
-To alleviate swelling and discomfort during this time, cold packs can be gently placed on the area of surgery.
+During the first 24 to 48 hours, as anesthesia dissipates, dogs may become drowsy and require a tranquil environment for recovery.
+To alleviate swelling and discomfort during this time, cold packs can be gently applied to the surgical area.

 Cost Considerations